 The Revised Applications propose a comprehensive and complete community with a diverse mix of uses and housing options including both medium density townhouses and higher density mixed-use buildings.
-The Overall Concept Plan proposes 1,063 units within the apartment buildings between 100 and 300 m from Trafalgar Road (Buildings F to J, inclusive), which is an estimate at this conceptual stage.
-Based on these statistics, the percentage of stand-alone townhouses between 100 and 300 m of Trafalgar Road is slightly over 15% (~16.7%).
+The Overall Concept Plan illustrates one potential plan that addresses how the Trafalgar Urban Core blocks between 100 and 300 m from Trafalgar Road (Buildings F to J, inclusive and Blocks 75 to 77 on the revised draft plan) could be developed.
+In this Concept Plan, there are approximately 1,260 units within the Trafalgar Urban Core blocks and 207 townhouse units between 100 and 300 m from Trafalgar Road.
+Based on these statistics, the percentage of stand-alone townhouses (i.e.

-The Trafalgar Urban Core blocks between 100 and 300 m from Trafalgar Road (Blocks 76, 77, and 78 on the draft plan of subdivision) will likely be able to yield anywhere from 1,063 to 1,200 units, which provides a 15% to 16.7% percentage of stand-alone townhouses.
-The specific number of units will be determined at a future detailed design stage.
-The current Overall Concept Plan is within an appropriate range of the 15% required by Policy 7.6.4.8.e.
-All other qualitative criteria regarding the planned function of the Trafalgar Urban Core Area have been met or exceeded by the Revised Applications, and the resulting overall density of this development achieves an appropriate density for a transit-supportive community.
+freehold, ground-oriented townhouses) between 100 and 300 m of Trafalgar Road generally achieves the criteria of 15% townhouses within Policy 7.6.4.8.e.ii.
+The specific number of units within the Trafalgar Urban Core blocks will be determined at a future detailed design stage.

+All other development criteria regarding the planned function of the Trafalgar Urban Core Area have been met or exceeded by the Revised Applications, and the resulting overall density of this development achieves an appropriate density for a transit-supportive community.
 The implementing zoning is achieved through the submission of the concurrent Zoning By-law Amendment application.